-If you're intimidated by the idea of working with cable needles (which is really not that hard, by the way), one way to get the look of cables without actually making cables is to work a mock cable.
+If you're intimidated by the idea of working with cable needles (which is not that hard, by the way), one way to get the look of cables without actually making cables is to work a mock cable.

-Mock cables can be made int different ways, either by working the stitches in a particular way that produces a twist or by working a slip stitch (coupled with a yarn over so as not to decrease stitches) and passing the slipped stitch over in order to create the look of a cable stitch.
+Mock cables can be made int different ways, either by working the stitches in a particular way that produces a twist or by working a slip stitch (coupled with a yarn over so as not to decrease stitches) and passing the slipped stitch over to create the look of a cable stitch.

 Mock Cable Stitch